BMEC/BME045-1/readme.md

 4. Paste the following after the #includes at the top of `CameraWebServer.ino`:
     If your device has a mic.
     ```c++
-    // Pins as per the TTGO-Camera pinout diagram.
+    // Pins as per the board silk - note the diagram is incorrect.
     #define PWDN_GPIO_NUM  -1
     #define RESET_GPIO_NUM -1
     #define XCLK_GPIO_NUM  4